jdmonin/JSettlers2/doc/Readme.developer.md

 This feature is experimental and still being developed, so the notes here are very basic.

-Games with a scenario can't yet be saved, because of their special pieces or game/player data fields.
+Most games with a scenario can't yet be saved, because of their special pieces or game/player data fields.
+Basic scenarios like "Four Islands" which don't have special rules or pieces can be saved and loaded.

 **Usage/UI**